-Oxalate reactions are another example.
 Oxalates occur naturally in many healthy foods including almonds, spinach and blueberries.
-If oxalates build up they form crystals and cause problems.
-Oxalate crystals are most well known for their role in kidney stones, but new research is showing that they can cause all kinds of problems in the body including pain, delayed speech, fatigue, burning feet, bed wetting, anxiety, eye pain and more.
+If oxalates build up they can form crystals and cause problems.
+Oxalate crystals are most well known for their role in kidney stones, but new research is showing that they can cause all kinds of problems in the body including pain, delayed speech, fatigue, burning feet, bedwetting, anxiety, eye pain and more.
 You can test for oxalate accumulation using the Organic Acids Test - it’s not a 100% reliable indicator but it can be a guide.
 Genetic variants, absence of certain gut bacteria and nutrient deficiencies can lie at the root of oxalate build-up.
 Unlike other food irritants, oxalates must be removed gradually and you don't see improvement immediately - you need to be on a low oxalate diet for at least six months before you can decide if it's helping.

-Glutamate, salicylate and amines are 3 naturally-occurring chemicals found in foods can cause direct irritation when they’re not broken down well.
+Like glutamate, these are naturally occurring chemicals found in foods can cause direct irritation when they’re not broken down well.

-Symptoms can include: Hyperactivity, anxiety, sleep troubles, swelling, burning, flushing/rash, headache, heart palpitation, numbness/tingling in mouth, excessive sweating, difficulty calming down, heightened sensory sensitivity, aggression, irritability, tics, emotional outbursts, dark circles under the eyes, red face/ears, diarrhea, fatigue and lethargy, night sweats, self-injury, chronic fatigue, chewing clothes, itching, skin picking/leisions, eye pain, recurring infection, unexplained bruising.
+Symptoms can include: Hyperactivity, anxiety, sleep troubles, swelling, burning, flushing/rash, headache, heart palpitation, numbness/tingling in the mouth, excessive sweating, difficulty calming down, heightened sensory sensitivity, aggression, irritability, tics, emotional outbursts, dark circles under the eyes, red face/ears, diarrhea, fatigue and lethargy, night sweats, self-injury, chronic fatigue, chewing clothes, itching, skin picking/leisions, eye pain, recurring infection, unexplained bruising.

 Yea... it's a lot.
 If you have reached a plateau with food sensitivities, these chemical sensitivities are the next to look at.
 They are particularly common in kids on the Autism Spectrum.
 They also tend to run in families.